Yankuba Sima: Unicaja Málaga (2023–2025)

-Sima joined Unicaja Málaga of the Liga ACB and Basketball Champions League in 12 January 2023.
+Sima joined Unicaja Málaga of the Liga ACB and Basketball Champions League on 12 January 2023.
 Unicaja would win the 2023 Copa del Rey in Sima's first season, but he missed the competition due to injury.
 Owing to his good performances with the Andalusians, Sima's contract was extended for another season in June 2023.
 In his second season with Málaga, Sima would win the 2023-24 Basketball Champions League.
 Sima's contract was extended with two additional years in July 2024.

-The 2024-25 season would be Sima's most successful yet, winning the Intercontinental Cup, the Spanish Supercup and the Copa del Rey.
+The 2024–25 season would be Sima's most successful yet, winning the Intercontinental Cup, the Spanish Supercup and the Copa del Rey.
 Sima recorded his best numbers with Unicaja in the Copa del Rey semifinal against La Laguna Tenerife, scoring 21 points.

 Valencia Basket (2025–present)

-On 4 July 2025, Sima signed a three season contract with Valencia Basket of the Liga ACB and EuroLeague.
+On 4 July 2025, Sima signed a three-season contract with Valencia Basket of the Liga ACB and EuroLeague.
 Valencia paid the release clause of the contract that bound Sima to Unicaja.